AlbertoIbarra/DataViz_Course/Data Descriptions/crypto.md

 * `volume`, the amount of the coin that has been traded on that trading day.

-* `market`, market capitalization, obtained by multiplying the circulating supply of coins by the current coin price.
-It is one way to rank the relative size of a cryptocurrency.
+* `market`, the market capitalization (US dollar), obtained by multiplying the circulating supply of coins by the current coin price.
+It provides a way to rank the relative size of a cryptocurrency.

 * `close_ratio`, calculated as (close - low)/(high - low).